Real Service Dog Vest vs Fake: How to Tell the Difference

 Verifying a Real Service Dog Vest and Identification

-The most reliable way to verify legitimacy is through observing behavior and understanding the tasks the dog is trained to perform.
+The most reliable way to verify legitimacy is by observing behavior and understanding the tasks the dog is trained to perform, as well as what proof a business can legally request.
 A real service animal must assist an owner’s disability by performing specific tasks.

 How Can You Tell a Service Dog Vest is Fake?